billysoomro/SimpleCrudApi/README.md

 # SimpleCrudApi

-SimpleCrudApi is a CRUD API that interacts with a DynamoDB table.
+A simple .NET CRUD API that interacts with a DynamoDB table.
 This API allows you to manage guitar objects, simulate cpu stress, and retrieve AWS availability zone information.

 ## Table of Contents